Continuing Education Activity

 History and Physical

 Craniopharyngiomas are slow-growing tumors thus are usually diagnosed late when the patient develops symptoms from intracranial pressure including headaches and vision changes.
-The endocrinopathy may be reported for several years.
+Endocrinopathy may be reported for several years.
 On initial presentation, most children will be found to have sub-normal growth, obesity, and delayed puberty.

-- Behavioral and cognitive dysfunction: Visual and olfactory hallucination has been reported in children with craniopharyngioma.
+- Behavioral and Cognitive Dysfunction: Visual and olfactory hallucination has been reported in children with craniopharyngioma.
 Monoplegia and hemiplegia have been observed in some cases.
-Seizures and unsteady gain have been reported in about 10% of cases.
+Seizures and unsteady gait have been reported in about 10% of cases.

 The evaluation of craniopharyngioma required a multi-disciplinary approach with evaluation by an endocrinologist, neuro-opthalmologist, and neurosurgeon.